-Interest and accretion for the three months ended March 31, 2024 and 2023 relate to the Hepalink Debenture noted above, the interest on amounts owing to EVERSANA, the accretion of the discounts related to the EVERSANA deferred fees, and promissory note interest.
-The Debenture bears interest at 12% per annum.
-During the three months ended March 31, 2024, interest on the Debenture, amounts owing to EVERSANA and promissory note interest totaled \$0.6 million (2023 - \$0.3 million).
+Interest and accretion for the three months ended March 31, 2025 and 2024 relate to the Hepalink Debenture noted above, the interest on amounts owing to EVERSANA, the accretion of the discounts related to the EVERSANA deferred fees, and promissory note interest.
+The Debenture now bears interest at 18% per annum.
+During the three months ended March 31, 2025, interest on the Debenture, amounts owing to EVERSANA and promissory notes totaled \$0.6 million (2024 - \$0.6 million).